ARM-software/acle/main/acle.md

 Multi-vector add/sub, storing into ZA

-The additional '_write' suffix indicates that the operation is not accumulating, the result is written directly into ZA.
+The additional '_write' suffix indicates that the operation is not accumulating;
+the result is written directly into ZA.

 ``` c
   // Variants are available for: